-The registration of social service workers enables the SSSC to deal with any conduct issues that are reported to it.
-A complaint about a member of staff could be made directly to the Council.
-The SSSC usually will only investigate a complaint about a member of staff when you are concerned about their ability to do the job.
-The details about how to complain are available on the SSSC website at www.sssc.uk.com.
+The registration of social service workers enables the SSSC to deal with any concerns regarding the fitness to practice of workers reported to it.
+A complaint about a member of staff can be made directly to the Council.
+The SSSC usually will only investigate a complaint about a member of staff when you are concerned about their ability to do the job safely and effectively.
+The details about how to complain and what the SSSC can investigate are available on the SSSC website at www.sssc.uk.com.

-The SSSC may want you to make your complaint to the local office but you don’t have to.
-If you are able to make the complaint directly to the local office there may be a chance of resolving your complaint more quickly.
+The SSSC may want you to make your complaint to the local service that employs the worker but you don’t have to.
+If you are able to make the complaint directly to the worker's employer there may be a chance of resolving your complaint more quickly.
 For example, your social worker may have decided that you no longer need their help but you don’t agree.
 The staff member who manages the social worker in the local office is the person best-placed initially to look into your complaint.

 Some health, social care and social work services in Scotland are provided by the local NHS board and local authorities working together, in what are known as health and social care partnerships (HSCP).
 There are 31 partnerships in Scotland.
 Most partnership areas have chosen a partnership model of members from both the NHS and the local authority sitting on an Integrated Joint Board (IJB).
 Highland region has a different model.
 If you live in Highland you should contact the authority.
 If you live anywhere else you should contact the primary service provider first who will be either the NHS or the local authority.
 Either should take the lead in handling your complaint.

 You may have a complaint about social care (such as a care home or a community care worker) or a social work service as well as an NHS service.